experimentech/Pushing-Medium/programs/demos/machine_learning/pygame_demos/README.md

 ## How it works (high level)
 - The world spawns a target that bounces around the window.
 - The agent senses a remapped version of the vector to the target.
-- The controller outputs a 2D motor command to move the agent.
-- Online learning updates the controller so it keeps the agent close to the target despite mapping changes.

 ### Adapters
 - Linear Adapter: y = W x + b, trained with simple SGD on every frame to minimize position error.
-- BNN Adapter: Uses `pmflow_bnn` as a frozen feature extractor.
-A small trainable linear head maps features → 2D command.
-The 2D sensed input is zero‑padded to the model’s expected input length, and only the head is trained online.

-## Tips
-- If the BNN adapter fails to initialize (e.g., torch missing), the demo falls back to Linear automatically.
 - Watch the rolling loss when a remap happens—loss spikes, then declines as the adapter relearns the mapping.

-## Troubleshooting
-- No window / pygame error: Ensure `pygame` is installed in your active environment.
-- pmflow not found: Use `--no-github-install` to skip pip, or pass `--nn-lib-path` to point to your nn_lib_v2.
-- CUDA not used: Use `--device cuda` and ensure your torch install supports CUDA on your machine.

 ---
 # Plasticity Pong (pygame)

 Classic Pong where the left paddle is controlled by an adaptive controller (BNN via nn_lib_v2 if available, otherwise Linear).
 The ball’s speed, spin, and spawn location vary unpredictably; the controller adapts online from sparse rewards and non-stationary dynamics.